Cardano-Fans/crfa-cardano-donation-app/README.md

 ## Recommendations
 - we recommend to stake your cold wallet
-- we recommend not to host this up in the cloud environment
+- we recommend not to host this app in the cloud environment but rather on private home or office server
-- we recommend to have small part of your idea in this wallet, after all this is a cold wallet, not hardware wallet
+- we recommend to have small part of your ADA in this wallet, after all this is a cold wallet, not hardware wallet
-- we recommend that other users in the system have no access to home folder to read pass-phrase or even better - that it is run on private server in e.g. home network
+- we recommend that other users in the system have no access to home folder to read pass-phrase or even better only one person or trusted people having access to home or office server

 ## Build
 ```